National Assembly Building of Slovenia: Construction

-Work began in 1954 on construction of the building to Glanz's plans, using Tehnika, a Ljubljana construction firm.
-Part of the ethos was that local building materials should be used, such as wood, stone and marble.
-27 master craftsmen were also used for the metalwork and joinery.
-It was completed in 1959.
+Work began in 1954 on construction of the building to Glanz's plans, executed by the Ljubljana construction firm Tehnika.
+Part of Glanz's ethos for the building was that the materials used should be of Slovenian provenance, including local hardwoods, granite, and marble.
+Twenty-seven master craftsmen worked on the metalwork and joinery.

 Opening

-The building, opened as the Palace of the People's Assembly, hosted the first session of the People's Assembly of the People's Republic of Slovenia on 19 February 1959.
+The building, then known as the Palace of the People's Assembly, hosted the first session of the People's Assembly of the People's Republic of Slovenia on 19 February 1959.

-For its first 32 years, the building held meetings of the Assembly of the Socialist Republic of Slovenia.
+For its first 32 years, the building held meetings of the tricameral Assembly of the Socialist Republic of Slovenia.
 Following the independence of Slovenia in 1991, it gave way to use by the Slovenian Parliament: both the National Assembly and the National Council.

 Design

 Exterior architecture

 The four-storey building is externally austere.
 A freestanding cube, the main façade faces Republic Square and is inlaid with Karst marble, with green Oplotnica granite below each window.
 The only decorative element is the two storey main portal – four oak doors surrounded by statues by Zdenko Kalin and Karel Putrih which represent working people.